-I think you’ll agree that this week’s featured Free Pattern Friday pattern is very pretty indeed.
+I’m sure you’ll agree that this week’s featured Free Pattern Friday pattern is very pretty indeed and it’s totally free.

-If you’ve missed any of the others you’ll find them all on the Free Pattern Fridays page, if you want to check them out.
+If you’ve missed any of the others, you’ll find them all on the Free Pattern Fridays page, check them out, they are all fantastic free patterns that you don’t want to miss.

 Today I’m so pleased to give a big shout out for the gorgeous Jelly Beanie by Loops and Love Crochet.